wmde/software.wikimedia.de/README.md

 * `layout.html` contains the non-page-specific stuff such as menu, footer and JS/CSS loading
 * `pages/` contains one file per page, matching URL structure (plus `.html`)
-* `sections/` contains HTML that is reused on multiple pages via the Twig `include` thing
+* `sections/` contains page sections used on multiple pages via the Twig `include` thing

 Resources such as JS, CSS and images can be found in `web/`